 Geetesh: Regarding creating one large deck that is capable of addressing many types of audiences, what benefits do you see for the presenters and designers — as against creating many smaller decks?

 Chantal: For presenters, having everything in one large deck assures them they can address every audience at all times.
 Maybe they were asked to train on Topic A for 60 minutes, but realize that people in the audience are asking really important questions from another section.
 With this presentation structure, they are a few clicks away from all the content.
 Tailoring content to the audience’s needs is a great way to obtain better results, whether in a training or sales environment.
 It’s the difference between trying to answer a question with words only, and saying “Let me show you what I mean.”

 Also, designers greatly benefit from the one-large-deck method, especially in this specific client project.
 Some slides were re-used in many training sessions.
-If I would have used many small decks, we would have ended up with many copies of a same slide in several decks.
+If I would have used many small decks, we would have ended up with many copies of the same slide in several decks.
 When we know how quickly medical information (okay, almost all information!) needs to be updated, the client would have wasted enormous amounts of time for updates.
-What usually happens when clients have the same slide in many decks is that they completely lose control over updates, and end-up with low quality content.
+What usually happens when clients have the same slide in many decks is that they completely lose control over updates and end-up with low-quality content.

 You May Also Like: Chantal Bossé on Indezine | Behind the Scenes of Building a Corporate Presentation Template | 10 Tips for Pecha Kucha